sisoje/swiftui-testing/README.md

-# SwiftUI Interaction UI Tests
+# SwiftUI Functional Core Tests

 > Snapshot testing, but for actions.

-A starter template for SwiftUI UI interaction testing.
+A starter template for SwiftUI functional core testing.
 Clone it, drop it into your project, and customize it to test your views.
-Tests define views as codable structs, user interactions are captured as text snapshots, and tests verify the snapshots match saved ones.
+Tests define views as codable structs, actions are captured as text snapshots, and tests verify the snapshots match saved ones.

+## Action Snapshots

+Runs in an XCTest UI test target, but it does not check visuals/screenshots.
+Snapshots are **plain-text action logs**: taps, state changes, effects, lifecycle events.

+## Why This Works

+A SwiftUI `View` is a data struct, not a view object.
+The `body` is a computed property that recomposes data into new view values.
+The framework handles rendering (imperative shell), so the `View` IS the functional core.

+By capturing the sequence of actions, these tests verify how initial state behaves through the entire data flow.

 ## How It Works

-This is **interaction snapshot testing**:
+This is **action snapshot testing**:

-1. First run: Test executes, interactions are logged to a text file (snapshot is created)
+1. First run: Test executes, actions are logged to a text file (snapshot is created)
 2. Test is skipped with "generating new snapshot"
 3. Subsequent runs: New snapshot is compared against the saved one
-4. Test fails if snapshots don't match (behavior changed)
+4. Test fails if snapshots don't match (data flow changed)

-Similar to Jest snapshots or Swift Snapshot Testing, but for **user interactions** instead of visual/data output.
+Similar to Jest snapshots or Swift Snapshot Testing, but for **actions** instead of visual/data output.

 **Implementation:**

 1. Tests define `TestView` with a `ViewBody` (e.g., `.button(text: "demo")`)
 2. App launches with the view passed via environment variable
-3. UI interactions (taps, swipes, state changes, lifecycle events like `onAppear`) write to text snapshot files
+3. Actions write to text snapshot files
 4. On teardown, tests compare generated snapshots against saved ones

 ## Usage